Small-Angle Scattering

 The materials that make up an industrial product often go through complicated processes before they reach their final shape and form.
 Every process that has been performed influences the final structure, and therefore the properties, of the product.
 Diffraction and Small-Angle Scattering are methods available for detecting phases and their morphologies.

 Synchrotron techniques provide high transmission with light elements, and strong contrast with heavier elements.
 Neutron techniques, on the other hand, provide strong contrast with light elements, and higher transmission with heavier elements.
-This means that the four methods offer different yet complementary contrast possibilities.
+This means that the two methods offer different yet complementary contrast possibilities.

 Small-Angle Scattering can be used for morphological characterization, such as the size, shape and orientation distributions of different kinds of materials.